 The peridots used in today's jewellery are usually small faceted gems.
 Our peridot pendants collection features some larger stones and our peridot necklaces and peridot bracelets feature beautiful multi stone styles.

 Peridot is the birthstone for August and the gemstone for the sixteenth wedding anniversary.

-Explore our complete peridot jewellery collection!
+Buy something extraordinary from our peridot jewellery collection!